 This is Tony’s Cafe.
 It’s a lovely little place on Leather Lane in Clerkenwell.
 They do a really fine create-your-own salad for just £4.
-We go there often for lunch.
+I go there often for lunch.

 But.
 Their sign.
 It’s a problem.